42BV/mad-spring-connect/docs/middleware.md

 ### Default middleware

-Two middlewares are provided to you out of the box:
+Two middlewares are provided out of the box:

 The first is **_checkStatus_** which converts all non 2xx responses to errors.